hash-checker/hash-checker/README.md

 ## About application

-Fast and simple application for generating and comparing hashes from files or text.
+Fast and simple application that allows you to generate and compare hashes from files and text.

 ## Supporting algorithms